xingchenzhang/xingchenzhang.github.io/_pages/about.md

 -------
 [11/2024] I am organizing a [BMVC2024](https://bmvc2024.org/) workshop entitled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London.
 The workshop will be held in Glasgow, UK, on **27th November 2024**.
 More details can be found on our [workshop website](https://difa2024.github.io/).

-[11/2024] I will attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, which will be held on **30th November 2024** in London.
+[11/2024] I will attend the **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting, which will be held on **30th November 2024** in London.

-[12/2024] I will give a talk entitled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on **11 December 2024** in the British Computer Society (BCS), London.
+[12/2024] I will give a talk entitled “**Rethinking performance evaluation in image fusion**” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html), which will be held on **11 December 2024** in the British Computer Society (BCS), London.

+[12/2024] I will give a talk entitled "**How AI Transforms My Job**" for the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).
+The talk will be on **13 December 2024**.

 News
 ----